collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * In the background I have GitHub open in the browser
 * In front of that, I have my local folder window and my terminal
 * You can see that I am working in my home directory.
-The name of home directory is at the top of the folder window, terminal, and in front of the command line prompt
+The name of home directory is at the top of the terminal, and in front of the command line prompt
 * I am going to use the URL from the repo I have write permission to to clone the repo into the local development environment.
 The command is:

 * The folder in the home directory with the same name as the GitHub repo and filled with the contents of the repo